 Enthusiasm to work as a member of a team and also to use his or her own initiative when leading or planning activities.

 Building meaningful and appropriate relationships.

 A willingness to learn and a desire to contribute to their own continuing professional development.

 English and Maths - Apprentices without level 1 English and Maths will need to achieve this level and take the test for level 2 English and maths prior to the end point assessment.

 Duration - The Apprenticeship will take 14-18 months to complete.

-Professional recognition: On successful completion of the Standard, all Apprentices will be automatically given CIMSPA (Chartered Institute for the Management of Sport and Physical Activity) at Associate Membership level.
+Professional recognition: On successful completion of the Standard, all Apprentices will be automatically given CIMSPA (Chartered Institute for the Management of Sport and Physical Activity) at Affiliate Member level.

 Progression - Successful completers will be able to move into leadership or management roles within the Sector which may be aligned to an Apprenticeship at higher level.
 This progression will involve leading teams of people; acting as a mentor for staff; or specialising with the delivery of sporting and physical activity programmes to certain populations or communities.

 Review - The Standard will be reviewed after 3 years.

 Crown copyright © 2022.
 You may re-use this information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.
 Visit www.nationalarchives.gov.uk/doc/open-government-licence